tfrench/example-agents-project/README.md

     - This will start the PostgreSQL and Redis services using Docker Compose.

 2. **Run Locally**: `make local_run`
-    - Use the local Python environment to start the FastAPI server.
+    - Use the local Python environment to start the FastAPI server - good for quick development loops.

 ## Production setup